-- 1.1 SGS is the owner of a number of shopping centres and retail parks, specifically the Lakeside Shopping Centre, Atria Watford (including Charter Place), the Braehead Shopping Centre and Retail Park, and the Victoria Centre in Nottingham. - 1.2 Each of the shopping centres and retail parks is owned by a property company within the SGS Group.
-However, while SGS has directors to ensure proper governance, SGS does not have any employees.
+- 1.1.
+SGS is the owner of a number of shopping centres and retail parks, specifically the Lakeside Shopping Centre, Atria Watford (including Charter Place), the Braehead Shopping Centre and Retail Park, and the Victoria Centre in Nottingham. - 1.2.
+Each of the shopping centres and retail parks is owned by a property company within the SGS Group.
+However, while SGS has directors to ensure proper governance, SGS did not, for the whole of the financial year ended 31 December 2023, have any employees.
 Instead, it outsources its functions to third party suppliers.
-Its key suppliers are Global Mutual Properties Limited ("GM"), which is responsible for asset management, Savills UK Limited ("Savills"), which is responsible for property management, and CSC Capital Markets as its corporate service provider. - 1.3 All property management functions that would be performed by employees are performed by Savills.
+Its key suppliers are Global Mutual Properties Limited ("GM"), which is responsible for asset management, Savills UK Limited ("Savills"), which is responsible for property management, and CSC Capital Markets as its corporate service provider. - 1.3.
+All property management functions that would, in other organisations, be performed by employees are performed by Savills.
 Consequently, all relationships with suppliers to the shopping centres are also managed by Savills, with input from SGS and GM.